nickythelion/ciris/README.md

 ```
 This method returns a [HarmonyRule](#harmonyrule-class) object.

-## Applying split complemetary harmony rule to the color
+## Applying split complementary harmony rule to the color
-To apply the split complementaty rule to the current color, use `Color.harmony_split_complementary()` method.
+To apply the split complementary rule to the current color, use `Color.harmony_split_complementary()` method.
 You can also pass an optional argument `phi: int` that indicates the offset in degrees that will be used.
 By default it is 150deg:
 ```python
 from iris import Color